 - Storage: It will last for 5 days at room temperature and one month in the freezer (wrap each slice in plastic wrap).

-- Substitute: You can substitute soy milk with any milk, such as oat milk and almond milk.
+- Substitute: You can substitute soy milk with almond or oat milk.
 You can use oil that doesn't have a strong smell.

 - Do not stir too much in steps 4 and 5 to make the cake fluffy.